vlkale/loadbal-loopsched-combination/README.md

-# loadbal-loopsched-combination
+# Description
-Library and example code using strategy of combined load balancing and loop scheduling
+This directory contains a library that provides a strategy of combined, synergistic load balancing and loop scheduling and contains simple example application programs that illustrate the use of the library's functionality for one's own application program.